adunning/dissertation/1-cirencester.md

 ---
-title: The Use and Creation of Books at Cirencester
+title: "The unity of Alexander's career and his literary works"
 ---

-There is an essential unity between Alexander Neckam's many literary works and his career as a teacher, Augustinian canon, and abbot.

-The abbess Frithuswith or St Frideswide, the patron of the abbey in Oxford (now Christ Church) where Alexander came into maturity, was traditionally depicted as a learned figure.
-In the abbey seal from *c.* 1190 [as @blair:2004frithuswith; 'mid to late 1180s' according to @heslop:1988late, pp. 271–272], she holds a set of wax tablets<!--Goering suggests--> or an open book in her left hand, and a lily in her right [reproduced from four Oxford charters in @wigram:1895_1896cartulary, p.
-1:ii; composite drawing from London, BL Seal Cast LXX.79 in @heslop:1988late, p.
-272].
-This connects her equally with the typical female personifications of the liberal arts and the church, as much as with ecclesiastical administration [@heslop:1988late, p.
-271–272].
-Frideswide is also shown as a precocious child in two twelfth-century lives [both passages are translated in @blair:1987saint, pp. 74-75].
-In the version from *c.* 1100–30, she learns the Psalter in six months [Life A §3, @blair:1987saint, p.
-96: seven months in Oxford, Balliol College, 228]; an expanded version dated to *c.* 1140–70 and attributed to Robert of Cricklade, Alexander's mentor as the prior of St Frideswide's, reduces this to five months and emphasizes the extent of the improvement this wrought on her character, reflecting the highest medieval ideals for learning [Life B §3, @blair:1987saint, p.
-103; on the attribution to Robert, see @blair:1987saint, p.
-80].

-What did it mean to have an abbot of an Augustinian abbey who also had an active literary career?
-Among the English Augustinians in the early thirteenth century, there are few examples:

 When Alexander Neckam became the abbot of St Mary’s abbey in Cirencester in 1213, a position he held until his death in 1217 [@knowles:2001heads, pp. 1:159–60, with corrections on 1:278], he became the head of an organization that was very much tied up with the cares of the world; a powerful figure who was also lord of the manor, by royal prerogative [on the early relationship between the abbots and the townspeople, see @rollison:2011commune, ch.
 1; @fuller:1884cirencester].
-He was the sixth to hold this position since the (re?)constitution of the abbey by Henry I in 1117 [on the abbey's early history, see @wilkinson:1998cirencester; @evans:1993cirencester].
+He was the sixth to hold this position since the reconstitution of the abbey by Henry I in 1117 [on the abbey's early history, see @wilkinson:1998cirencester; @evans:1993cirencester].
 With perhaps forty canons resident, Cirencester was one of the largest Augustinian foundations in England [@knowles:1948religious, p.
 2:259].

-- summarize argument: Augustinians liked books, there are evident reasons why A would be attracted to them, and Cirencester was a good fit
-- the ethos of the order is an influence, and he is bringing stuff from scholasticism to Cirencester
+Alexander was an important administrator, and there is an essential unity between Alexander Neckam's many literary works and his career as a teacher, Augustinian canon, and abbot.

 # Augustinians and their books

+What did it mean to have an abbot of an Augustinian abbey who also had an active literary career?
+Among the English Augustinians in the early thirteenth century, there are few examples:

 The Rule of St Augustine is maddeningly unspecific, and this is no less the case in its discussion of intellectual persuits.
 There are only two passages relating to books or reading in the *Ordo Monasterii* after an early discussion of the lessons for the offices: